“MY BICEPS AREN’T GROWING…”

 So what does this mean when we apply it to our curls?

-When I perform a curl with my elbows in toward the front side of my ribcage and I use a long and complete range of motion, keeping my forearms as straight as possible, I’ve got a big long arc going.
+When you perform a curl keeping your elbows in toward the front side of your ribcage and you use a long and complete range of motion, keeping your forearms as straight as possible, you’ve got a big long arc going.

 This long moment arm for the biceps makes that weight feel extremely heavy and puts a great challenge on the biceps.

-Once I hit fatigue, I don’t have to stop.
-Instead, I’ll bring my elbows in to my sides and continue pushing out reps.
-I’ve shortened that moment arm, effectively lightening that weight in my hands to allow me to keep going.
+Once you hit fatigue, you don’t have to stop.
+Instead, you’ll bring your elbows in to your sides and continue pushing out reps.
+You’ve shortened that moment arm, effectively lightening that weight in your hands to allow you to keep going.

 CHANGING THE MOMENT ARM